 We can see the looks on people’s faces when they see the Trexo for the first time.
 I know my face showed everything I felt the first time I saw a Trexo.
 It’s unlike anything I have seen before.

-So today I am going to jump in and give an overview of what the Trexo is and why it is so important to kiddos with a disability or working to come back from an injury.
+So today I am going to jump in and give an overview of what the Trexo is and why it is so important to kiddos with a disability or kiddos who are working to come back from an injury.

 My focus here is kiddos because the Trexo Robotic Gait Trainer is designed for children.
 The device is built for a maximum weight of 150 pounds and a maximum height of five feet nine inches.

-Children with a disability or who have suffered a pediatric stroke, spinal cord injury, traumatic brain injury, or birth injuries resulting in neurological disorders, often experience mobility challenges.
+Children with a disability or who have suffered a pediatric stroke, spinal cord injury, traumatic brain injury, or birth injuries resulting in neurological disorders, often experience challenges with ambulation.

 Gait training is an important component of rehab.
-Gait trainers are devices used to assist individuals with mobility challenges, as they learn/relearn to stand and walk.
+Gait trainers are devices used to assist individuals with mobility challenges, as they learn/relearn to weight-bear and walk.